 With courage, conviction, and civility—drawing upon our noble heritage as Americans—each one of us can make a profound difference.
-As the great Winston Churchill said on the eve of the world’s greatest conflict, let us “arise again and take our stand for freedom as in the olden time.”

 My remarks this evening are about America’s great heritage of religious liberty—and about the need for each of us to defend that heritage before it is too late.